 Until the glorious end

-The concise and ideogrammatic wisdom of a lifetime is captured in the sliced words of someone who handled them with the tenderness of a samurai blade
+The concise and ideogrammatic wisdom of a lifetime captured in the parted word/s of someone who handled them with the tenderness of a samurai blade.

 Essay by Paulo Leminski, published in 1989 in Folha de Londrina, months before his death.